ThatOneRicsi/GR-need/README.md

 - SourceMod 1.11 or later
 - **SteamWorks Extension** - This plugin requires the SteamWorks extension to send HTTP requests to Discord

+## Disclaimer

+This plugin is primarily designed for Discord webhooks, though Discord alternatives that support webhooks may work.
+It is mainly developed for CS:GO, but other Source engine games may work as well.

 ## Installation

 1. **Extract the plugin files:**